Alhaff/GeomModeling/README.md

-* Exanple of work here: https://youtu.be/s7Ro4YHNhes
+* Example of work here: https://youtu.be/s7Ro4YHNhes